vetstoria/energy-company-php/README.md

 JOI Energy is a new energy company that uses data to ensure customers are able to be on the best price plan for their energy consumption.

+## Installation pre-requisites

+- Install PHP version 8.2 or above
+- Setup composer on your system

 ## Useful commands